 While China is a popular destination for business ventures, and rightly so, penetrating the Chinese market is a complex operation.
 The core elements to pursue to succeed in China are not just bound to marketing or managing distributions.
 It is not enough to establish a brand or to open your own company in China.
-It is not even enough to ‘know your way around the global market’.
-The key to launching a successful business in China lies within a comprehensive management plan that strictly tackles each of the many expected issues upfronts.
+Nor is it enough to ‘know your way around the global market’.
+The key to launching a successful business in China lies within a comprehensive management plan that strictly tackles each of the many expected issues.

 That in itself sounds almost impossible to achieve.
-Building a thorough operation of that length involves strategic, top-to-bottom management which is hard to execute.
-It is especially hard to manage for small companies, which may not have enough resources to achieve this kind of elaborated operation independently.
-Yet, trying to expand one’s business into China without this kind of comprehensive management can turn into a futile attempt.
+Building a thorough operation of that magnitude involves strategic, top-to-bottom management which is hard to execute.
+It is especially hard to manage for smaller companies, which may not have enough resources to achieve this kind of elaborated operation independently.
+Yet, trying to expand one’s business into China without comprehensive management can turn into a futile attempt.
 Thus, it is important to understand the virtue of being well prepared before moving forward.

 Although China did improve in recent years on intellectual property rights, foreign companies still struggle with that issue.
-One of the IP-related challenges that foreign companies would have to encounter lies with the many local innovation policies.
-That alone forces many foreign firms to conduct their specialized R&D to tackle these required policies and ensure that their IP rights remain.
+One IP-related challenge that foreign companies would have to encounter lies with the many local innovation policies.
+That alone forces many foreign firms to conduct specialized R&D to tackle these required policies and to ensure that their IP rights remain.

 Registering a company in China requires many steps, from applying for a business license to registering at the Tax Bureau.
-There is also a whole array of documents that you must provide along the registering process.
-A task that could be tiring and overwhelming in itself.
-Along the Bureaucratic aspect, there is a need to identify a company structure that best aligns with your expansion strategy and long-term development plans in doing business in China.
+There is also a whole array of documents that you must provide with the registering process; a task that could be tiring and overwhelming in itself.
+Along with the Bureaucratic aspect, there is a need to identify a company structure that best aligns with your expansion strategy and long-term development plans in doing business in China.
 With the help of a professional agency that could easily manage all of the above, you can begin the journey of expanding your company on the right foot.

 Building a distribution strategy for exporting your companies’ products in China has to be done right.
 A lack of understanding of the distributional landscape could very quickly lead to a failed distribution policy, one that would sabotage your expansion plans.
 It is crucial to understand the unique challenges in entering the Chinese market and know how best to avoid them.
 Finding the right channels of distribution for your company and product is the key to a profitable expansion.
-Because of how significantly important a distribution strategy can be, building it should heavily rely upon an expert who understands the Chinese market first-hand.
+A distribution strategy is incredibly important, thus building it should be done so by an expert who understands the Chinese market first-hand.

 It all comes down to finding a skilled and professional operational management agency.
 An agency with the proper tools and experience to walk your company through every step as you expand your business into China.
 It is indeed a complicated service operation, as it includes many different areas of expertise; thus, it is of utmost importance to find an operation consultant you can trust.
-Finding the proper operation management consulting agency is the key to successfully enter the Chinese market and profit from its many advantages.
+Finding the proper operation management consulting agency is the key to successfully entering the Chinese market and profiting from its numerous advantages.